fediverse-devnet/feditest.org/content/blog/2024-02-06-what-is-a-test-suite-for-the-fediverse.md

 to overcome to accomplish this (more about this later), but our goal is to get that coverage across all components as high as we can make it.

-The Fediverse, for our purposes here, is as a global network of communicating "Fediverse instances", i.e. running software applications, implemented and operated by a variety of parties.
+The Fediverse, for our purposes here, we can define as a global network of communicating "Fediverse instances", i.e. running software applications, implemented and operated by a variety of parties.
 These instances interact with each other on a voluntary basis, based on set of agreed-upon protocols and conventions.

 Today's Fediverse is centered around the [ActivityStreams Core](https://www.w3.org/TR/activitystreams-core/),